DataFire/Integrations/integrations/generated/azure_compute/README.md

   * message `string`: The error message.
   * target `string`: The target of the particular error.

-### AutoOSUpgradePolicy
+### AutomaticOSUpgradePolicy
-* AutoOSUpgradePolicy `object`: The configuration parameters used for performing automatic OS upgrade.
+* AutomaticOSUpgradePolicy `object`: The configuration parameters used for performing automatic OS upgrade.
-  * disableAutoRollback `boolean`: Whether OS image rollback feature should be disabled.
+  * disableAutomaticRollback `boolean`: Whether OS image rollback feature should be disabled.
 Default value is false.
+  * enableAutomaticOSUpgrade `boolean`: Indicates whether OS upgrades should automatically be applied to scale set instances in a rolling fashion when a newer version of the OS image becomes available.
+Default value is false. <br><br> If this is set to true for Windows based scale sets, [enableAutomaticUpdates](https://docs.microsoft.com/dotnet/api/microsoft.azure.management.compute.models.windowsconfiguration.enableautomaticupdates?view=azure-dotnet) is automatically set to false and cannot be set to true.

+### AutomaticOSUpgradeProperties
+* AutomaticOSUpgradeProperties `object`: Describes automatic OS upgrade properties on the image.
+  * automaticOSUpgradeSupported **required** `boolean`: Specifies whether automatic OS upgrade is supported on the image.

 ### AvailabilitySet
 * AvailabilitySet `object`: Specifies information about the availability set that the virtual machine should be assigned to.
 Virtual machines specified in the same availability set are allocated to different nodes to maximize availability.
-For more information about availability sets, see [Manage the availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json). <br><br> For more information on Azure planned maintainance, see [Planned maintenance for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-planned-maintenance?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) <br><br> Currently, a VM can only be added to availability set at creation time.
+For more information about availability sets, see [Manage the availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json). <br><br> For more information on Azure planned maintenance, see [Planned maintenance for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-planned-maintenance?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) <br><br> Currently, a VM can only be added to availability set at creation time.
 An existing VM cannot be added to an availability set.
   * properties [AvailabilitySetProperties](#availabilitysetproperties)
   * sku [Sku](#sku)
   * id `string`: Resource Id